Why Does My Toilet Flush Twice?

 6. When to call a pro

-If you can’t get to the bottom of this problem on your own, you should probably call in a plumber to help you out.
+If you can’t get to the bottom of this problem on your own, you should probably call in a plumber to repair your toilet.
 You don’t want to ignore the problem because you could be wasting a lot of water – and that could affect your wallet.
 Also, whatever the problem is won’t just go away.
 A pro can figure out what’s wrong and fix it quickly.

 7. Keeping your toilet tip-top